European shares cheer Brexit trade talks extension; AstraZeneca drops | Business

 European shares cheer Brexit trade talks extension; AstraZeneca drops

-But as fishing in UK waters and fair competition still remained sticking points, UK Prime Minister Boris Johnson sounded sceptical of a breakthrough less than three weeks ahead of Britain's exit from the bloc.
-Jonathan Bell, chief investment officer at Stanhope Capital, struck a similar chord.
-"We still don't know whether there really is a chance to agree or whether this is just both sides proving that they did everything they could to try and reach a deal," he said.
+"While a deal still feels (narrowly) more likely than not, the timing remains up in the air," said James Smith, developed markets economist at ING.
+"Politically speaking, there's not much to stop talks running very close to the New Year's deadline."

-London's FTSE 100 shook off initial nervousness from a rising pound to gain 0.1%, led by banks and energy shares.
-Limiting gains was AstraZeneca, set for its worst session in nine months, as investors priced in the British drugmaker's move to buy U.S. drugmaker Alexion Pharmaceuticals for $39 billion.
+London's FTSE 100 was range-bound, and ended the session 0.2% lower as a rising pound, declining energy shares and AstraZeneca restrained the market.
+AstraZeneca posted its worst session in nine months as investors priced in the British drugmaker's move to buy U.S. drugmaker Alexion Pharmaceuticals for $39 billion.

 - READ MORE ON: